-Summer 2013 EMT Class Registration Closed!
+Fall 2013 EMT Class Registration is Now Closed!!

 This class is open to anyone who is interested in becoming an EMT and learning to save a life.
 One does not need to be a UMass Student to take this class.
 The class meets on Tuesday and Thursday nights from 6:00pm- 10:00pm, as well as some Sunday days, in Draper Hall.

 The class consists of approximately 130 hours, split between didactic lecture and hands on learning, where practical skills will be learned and perfected.
 Lead instructor for the program is Kevin Garvey, RN, EMT-I, I/C with Pre-Hospital Emergency Care Educators (PECE).
 Current, as well as a few former UMass EMS EMTs volunteer as teaching assistants throughout the class as well.